mage-hq/magento-b2b-registration-form/README.md

 # magento-b2b-registration-form
-B2B registration form helps e-commerce stores to optimize the registration process of B2B customers, an additional feature for Magento 2 that allows store owners to customize customer registration forms to collect customer information more efficiently .
-This feature will give administrators the ability to approve or deny B2B customer subscriptions
+Magento 2 B2B registration form enables e-commerce store owners to tailor customer registration forms for B2B customers, and gather customer information more efficiently.
+It also lets administrators control B2B customer subscriptions by accepting or declining them, and streamlines the registration process of B2B customers.

 Please go to https://magehq.com/b2b-registration-form.html buy extension